Nongame Methods & Devices

 A single hook and line attached to a free-floating device with a minimum capacity of one pint and a maximum of one gallon.
 May not have more than one line.

 A permit is required to fish up to 50 jugs (50 jug limit).
 A licensee’s name and customer ID number must be clearly marked on each jug.
 Jug fishing is legal only in lakes Greenwood, Hartwell, Secession, Russell, and Thurmond and Stevens Creek Reservoir.
 A jug permit is not required for residents assisting jug permit holders.
-Jugs must be marked with name and customer ID number.
+Jugs must be marked with name and customer ID number (see below).

 Must be removed from the water before one hour after official sunrise each day and not replaced prior to one hour before official sunset.